 If you bought a used, pre-owned, and/or certified Car, Truck, Van, SUV, or other vehicle that had mechanical issues begin while covered by either a manufacturer's warranty or a dealer warranty (typically 30-90 days), then you may be protected under both the California Used Car Lemon Law and the Federal Used Car Lemon Law.

 The California Used Car Lemon Law provides legal protection for anyone that purchases or leases a used car, or any other used vehicle that is still covered by a manufacturer's original factory warranty from being stuck owning a lemon.
-The Used Car Lemon Law also covers demonstrator (demo) Vehicles, Vehicles previously repurchased under the lemon law and resold with a manufacturer’s warranty, and any vehicle that has been certified and given an extended warranty that increases the length of the manufacturer’s original warranty.
+The Used Car Lemon Law also covers demonstrator (demo) vehicles, vehicles previously repurchased under the lemon law and then resold with a manufacturer’s warranty, and any vehicle that has been certified and given an extended warranty that increases the length of the manufacturer’s original warranty.
 This law provides the owners of defective vehicles that meet the requirements of the Used Car Lemon Law with compensation in the form of a refund, a replacement or cash compensation.

 Cars Covered By California Used Car Lemon Law Include: